-Edits the name of a managed computer or a Slave KVM.
-First, use the $\langle UP \rangle$ and $\langle DOWN \rangle$ arrow keys to highlight a channel then press $\langle F1 \rangle$ followed by name entry.
+The Function key <F1> edits the name of a managed computer or a Slave KVM.
+First, use the <UP> and <DOWN> arrow keys to highlight a channel then press <F1> followed by name entry.

 Your name can be up to 14 characters long.
 Valid characters are A to Z, 0 to 9, and the dash character.
 Lowercase letters are converted to uppercase.
-Press $\langle BACKSPACE \rangle$ to delete a letter one at a time.
+Press BACKSPACE> to delete a letter one at a time.
 Nonvolatile memory stores all name entries until you change, even if the unit is powered down.

-Marks a computer to be scanned by switching the eye mark on or off.
-First, use the $\langle UP \rangle$ and $\langle DOWN \rangle$ arrow keys to highlight the device, then press $\langle F2 \rangle$ to switch its eye mark on or off.
-If Scan Type is Ready PC + Eye (see Function key $\langle F4 \rangle$), only the powered and eye-marked computers will be displayed in Scan mode.
+The Function key <F2> Marks a computer to be scanned by switching the eye mark on or off.
+First, use the <UP> and <DOWN> arrow keys to highlight the device, then press <F2> to switch its eye mark on or off.
+If Scan Type is Ready PC + Eye (see Function key <F4>), only the powered and eye-marked computers will be displayed in Scan mode.

-Locks a device (a computer or a Slave) from unauthorized access.
-To lock a device, use the $\langle UP \rangle$ and $\langle DOWN \rangle$ arrow keys to highlight it, then press $\langle F3 \rangle$.
-Now, enter up to 4 characters (A to Z, 0 to 9, dash) followed by $\langle ENTER \rangle$ as new password.
-A Securityenabled device is marked with a lock beside its channel number.
-To permanently disable the security function from a locked device, highlight it, press $\langle F3 \rangle$ then enter the password.
-If you want to access the locked device temporarily, simply highlight it and press $\langle ENTER \rangle$.
+The Function key <F3> Locks a device (a computer or a Slave) from unauthorized access.
+To lock a device, use the <UP> and <DOWN> arrow keys to highlight it, then press <F3>.
+Now, enter up to 4 characters (A to Z, 0 to 9, dash) followed by <ENTER> as a new password.
+A Security enabled device is marked with a lock beside its channel number.
+To permanently disable the security function from a locked device, highlight it, press <F3> then enter the password.
+If you want to access the locked device temporarily, simply highlight it and press <ENTER>.
 Enter the password and you can access the device.
-The device is automatically re-locked once you switch to another device.
+The device is automatically relocked once you switch to another device.
 During Scan mode, OSD skips the security-enabled device.

-More functions are available by hitting <F4>.
-A new screen pops up displaying the functions described below.
-Most of them are marked with a triangle indicating there are options to choose from.
+The Function key <F4> will open a pop up window, displaying the functions described below.
+Most of them are marked with a triangle indicating there are options from which to choose.
 Using the <UP> and <DOWN> arrow keys, select the function and press <ENTER>.